ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Certain characters are escaped, in one and only one way; all other characters are unescaped.

-Normalized Paths are Singular Paths, but not all Singular Paths are Normalized Paths.
+Note: Normalized Paths are Singular Paths, but not all Singular Paths are Normalized Paths.
 For example, `$[-3]` is a Singular Path, but is not a Normalized Path.
-The Normalized Path equivalent of `$[-3]` would have an index equal to the array length minus `3`.
+The Normalized Path equivalent to `$[-3]` would have an index equal to the array length minus `3`.
 (The array length must be at least `3` if `$[-3]` is to identify a node.)

 ~~~~ abnf